Dylm54/Blue-Avocado/README.md

 ### Running the Frontend Server
 To start the frontend server and run the project, use the following command:

-## Try the donation feature
-To try the donation feature, you should input the password:

-password: "gdsc2024"

 ```bash
 npm run dev
 ```

+## Try the donation feature
+To try the donation feature, you should input the password:

+### Password: "gdsc2024"